 Our comprehensive Approach

-Our goal is to work to ensure a smooth and comfortable transition to life in the United States.
+We believe in making the community the primary stakeholder in creating refugee success stories.
 Our organization has researched and developed a multi-pronged approach to ensure that the needs of refugees are met to the best of our capability.
-While refugees will always have a home with the Chicago Refugee Coalition, our aim is to assist in full and total resettlement within one calendar year of arrival in the United States.
+While refugees will always have a home with the Chicago Refugee Coalition, we believe in working collaboratively with community organizations, local businesses, and government stakeholders to foster independence, creativity, and opportunity in an efficient and effective fashion.

 War, trauma, famine, and violence are scaring experiences.
 The Chicago Refugee Coalition understands many refugees come to the United States with limited resources at their disposal.
 Despite this, mental health needs are still a pressing matter and require immediate care and attention.
 We are pleased to have a dedicated mental health fund to assist refugees and community members in receiving high quality mental health assistance free of charge.